-Accretion expense represents the change in the stated value of the Convertible Debentures (as defined below) measured at amortized cost and also includes interest expense for the period.
-The Convertible Debentures are carried at amortized cost at an effective interest rate of 16.45%.
+Accretion expense represents the change in the stated value of the 7% Debentures (as defined below) and 14% Debentures measured at amortized cost and also includes interest expense for the period.
+The 7% Debentures are carried at amortized cost at an effective interest rate of 19.7%.
+The 14% Debentures are carried at amortized cost at an effective interest rate of 25.8%.
 Under the effective interest rate method, the accretion becomes higher as maturity approaches.